rosarinjroy/multiregexp/README.md

     Rule 2: Replace "regexp3" with "STRING3"
 ```

 The objective is to design the most efficient solution.

-# Approach 1 - Multi-pass Replace

-If we process the rules one at a time, we will be going over the input string as many times as the number of the rules.
-This will be inefficient if the number of rules is vary large.
-I didn't spend time to implement this solution.
+I could come up with three different approaches that are explained below.
+This library has code, tests and benchmarks for all the three approaches.

-# Approach 2 - Single combined regex without submatches
+# Approach 1 - Single combined regex without submatches
 Another option is to form a combined regular expression with OR ("|") between each one of the search patterns.
 So we will be matching "regexp1|regexp2|regexp3".
 This method will be faster than multi-pass matching.
 But this method will require us to identify which one of the rules actually matched, after we receive a combined regex match.
 This will require us to do a linear search in the list of rules after every combined regex match.

 If the number of actual matched strings will be finite, then we can speed up this algorithm by memoization.

-# Approach 3 - Single combined regex with submatches
+# Approach 2 - Single combined regex with submatches

 The last option we will explore is to form a combined regular expression, but make each one of the input regexp as its own submatch.
 Instead of using "|" to concatenate, we can use ")|(" to concatenate.
 So we will be matching "(regexp1)|(regexp2)|(regexp3)".
 In PCRE world, we call the inner matches as capture groups, where as in Golang world we call them as submatches.
 They mean the same.